nickmonad/bips.dev/web/content/327/index.md

 *  **Compatibility with BIP340**: In this proposal, the aggregate public key is a BIP340 X-only public key, and the signature output at the end of the signing protocol is a BIP340 signature that passes BIP340 verification for the aggregate public key and a message.
 The individual public keys that are input to the key aggregation algorithm are _plain_ public keys in compressed format.
 *  **Tweaking for BIP32 derivations and Taproot**: This proposal supports tweaking aggregate public keys and signing for tweaked aggregate public keys.
 We distinguish two modes of tweaking: _Plain_ tweaking can be used to derive child aggregate public keys per <a href="/32" target="_blank">BIP32</a>. _X-only_ tweaking, on the other hand, allows creating a <a href="/341" target="_blank">BIP341</a> tweak to add script paths to a Taproot output.
 See <a href=" tweaking-the-aggregate-public-key" target="_blank">below</a> for details.
 *  **Non-interactive signing with preprocessing**: The first communication round, exchanging the nonces, can happen before the message or the exact set of signers is determined.
 Once the parameters of the signing session are finalized, the signers can send partial signatures without additional interaction.
 *  **Key aggregation optionally independent of order**: The output of the key aggregation algorithm depends on the order in which the individual public keys are provided as input.
 Key aggregation does not sort the individual public keys by default because applications often already have a canonical order of signers.
-Nonetheless, applications can mandate sorting before aggregation,<ref>Applications that sort individual public keys before aggregation should ensure that the implementation of sorting is reasonably efficient, and in particular does not degenerate to quadratic runtime on pathological inputs.</ref> and this proposal specifies a canonical order to sort the individual public keys before key aggregation.
+Nonetheless, applications can mandate sorting before aggregation,<sup id="cite_ref_1"><a href="#cite_ref_1">1</a></sup> and this proposal specifies a canonical order to sort the individual public keys before key aggregation.
 Sorting will ensure the same output, independent of the initial order.
 *  **Third-party nonce and partial signature aggregation**: Instead of every signer sending their nonce and partial signature to every other signer, it is possible to use an untrusted third-party _aggregator_ in order to reduce the communication complexity from quadratic to linear in the number of signers.
 In each of the two rounds, the aggregator collects all signers' contributions (nonces or partial signatures), aggregates them, and broadcasts the aggregate back to the signers.
 A malicious aggregator can force the signing session to fail to produce a valid Schnorr signature but cannot negatively affect the unforgeability of the scheme.
 *  **Partial signature verification**: If any signer sends a partial signature contribution that was not created by honestly following the signing protocol, the signing session will fail to produce a valid Schnorr signature.
 This proposal specifies a partial signature verification algorithm to identify disruptive signers.
 It is incompatible with third-party nonce aggregation because the individual nonce is required for partial verification.
 *  **MuSig2* optimization**: This proposal uses an optimized scheme MuSig2*, which allows saving a point multiplication in key aggregation as compared to MuSig2.
 MuSig2* is proven secure in the appendix of the <a href="https://eprint.iacr.org/2020/1261" target="_blank">MuSig2 paper</a>.
 The optimization consists of assigning the constant key aggregation coefficient _1_ to the second distinct key in the list of individual public keys to be aggregated (as well as to any key identical to this key).